Go Ad-Free

 This reader eats to live & no longer lives to eat thanks to semaglutide.
 She also has diabetes.
 Should MDs prescribe Ozempic for weight loss?

 If you have been reading our newsletter, you know that semaglutide is one of the hottest medications in the pharmacy.
-As I write this, the Food and Drug Administration is reporting that this self-injected diabetes drug is “Currently in Shortage.”
-That has been going on for months.
+For months, this self-injected diabetes drug was “Currently in Shortage.”
 Why would a brand name diabetes drug be so hard to get?
 You probably know the answer.
-It’s because doctors are prescribing Ozempic for weight loss.
+It’s because doctors prescribe Ozempic for weight loss.
+That may be less common now that there are so many other options, including Wegovy and Zepbound, which are specifically for weight loss, rather than primarily for type 2 diabetes.
+Now that doctors have a lot of experience with these drugs, what have they learned about GLP-1 agonists, including Ozempic, for weight loss?

 Eat to Live, Don’t Live to Eat!